-- 1. Does screening for syphilis in pregnant persons reduce the incidence of congenital syphilis in newborns? - 2.
-What are the harms of screening for syphilis in pregnant persons? - 3.
-What are the harms of treatment of syphilis with penicillin during pregnancy to pregnant persons or newborns?
+- 1. Does screening for syphilis in pregnant adolescents and adults reduce the incidence of congenital syphilis in newborns? - 2.
+What are the harms of screening for syphilis in pregnant adolescents and adults? - 3.
+What are the harms of treatment of syphilis with penicillin during pregnancy to pregnant adolescents and adults or newborns?